Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/java-sdk.md

 client.logEvent(event);
 ```

-### Set User Properties
+### Set user properties

 !!!warning "Privacy and tracking'

     Please be sure to not track any user data that may be against your privacy terms.

-Use `event.userProperties` as a shorthand to set multiple user properties at once.
+Use `event.userProperties` as a shorthand to set multiple user properties at one time.

 ```java
 Event event = new Event("Button Clicked", "test_user_id");